collamaf/UA9_22/README.md

 - Crystal rotation is now incremental (wrt original rotation)
 - The above should fix also the "0" case

+28-11-2019: by mbauce
+- The removal of crystal using 'NoCryst' now works fine

 ## TODOs
 - [] Sistemare readme
 - [] elegantizzare particella primaria da linea di comando